bartwroblewski/strava_explorer/README.md

 An app to analyze/visualize Strava (a social network for athletes) data.

+Users are authorized via OAuth.
+Data is pulled from Strava API.

 Live version [here](http://139.59.157.188) (you can try the demo mode if you do not have a Strava account).

 Here's a quick breakdown of the features: